marshell0/opendistro-deployment/README.md

 # OpenDistro for Elasticsearch deployment scripts

-These Open Distro for Elasticsearch deployment scripts are excerpted from production repository, and were tested running OK.
-Below are the production resources configuration:
+These Open Distro for Elasticsearch deployment scripts are excerpted from the production repository, were tested running OK.
+Below is the production hardware/software resources used for this deployment:

-* Hardware, 3 * x86 Servers (40*2 Cores, 3.1GHz, 512G memory, 44T hard disk)
+* Hardware: 3 * x86 Servers (40*2 Cores, 3.1GHz, 512G memory, 44T hard disk)
-* Software, CentOS 7.6, Docker Swarm CE 20.10.5
+* Software: CentOS 7.6, Docker Swarm CE 20.10.5

-7 ES nodes is designed in one physical server, including 1 Master node, 1 coordinating node, 1 ingest node and 4 data nodes.
+7 ES nodes are designed in one physical server, including 1 Master node, 1 coordinating node, 1 ingest node, and 4 data nodes.

 The logic architecture diagram is as below:
 ![logic architecture diagram](image/logic.png?raw=true)

-Logstash running as independent docker in host mode, because we need retrieve the client source IP address, and nginx introduced for load balance accordingly; you can run it as a global docker service if no source IP required, then no nginx required as docker swarm internal load balance will be used.
+Logstash running as an independent docker in host mode, because we need to retrieve the client source IP address, and Nginx is introduced for load balance accordingly; you can run it as a global docker service if no source IP is required, then no Nginx is required as docker swarm has its internal load balancer.

-Opendistro image used in the docker-compose.yml is a customized image, with some security configuration files packed inside, such as config.yml with LDAP support, keystore with email username and password added, common certificate files, customized alerting and notification jar files, which you can reference to (https://github.com/marshell0/alerting/releases)
+Opendistro image used in the docker-compose.yml is a customized image, with some security configuration files packed inside, such as config.yml with LDAP support, keystore with an email username and password added, common certificate files, customized alerting and notification jar files, these jar files you can refer to (https://github.com/marshell0/alerting/releases)

-Folder of the script files:
+Script files under these folders include:
 * etc, server host import configurations file need to be set for OpenDistro
-* logstash, logstash configuration and pipeline files
+* logstash, logstash configuration, and pipeline files
-* nginx, nginx configuration file and start up script
+* Nginx, Nginx configuration file, and startup script
-* script, some scripts for Docker swarm environment prepare
+* script, some scripts for Docker swarm environment preparation
 * ssl-key, public/private key generation script
-* util, services deployment/undeployment/status check script
+* util, services deployment/remove/status check script
+* docker, scripts to build custom opendistro image

 The deployment architecture diagram is as below: